Ellen528/marketing_model_mta/readme.md

 This repository contains a Streamlit application designed to perform Multi-Touch Attribution (MTA) analysis on marketing data.
 The application supports various attribution models including Linear, Position-Based, Last Touch, Time Decay, and Markov Chain models.

 This tool is based on real-life scenarios.
-For a detailed wiki, please check the following link:
+For a detailed wiki, please check the following link: [this link](https://plant-acorn-744.notion.site/Marketing-Channel-Attribution-Case-Review-1c56c658506d4a2aa04e1c1f177e33bc?pvs=4).

 ## Features